-Parents are responsible for transporting their children to and from school.
+Parents of open enrolled pupils are responsible for transporting their children to and from school.

-School districts may provide transportation to open enrollment pupils if they wish.
+School districts may provide transportation to open enrolled pupils if they wish.
 Usually, if transportation is provided, parents must transport the pupil to a location in the nonresident district.